sen3th/spktechwiki/docs/intro.md

 ## Contributing

 :::note
 You will need a [GitHub](https://github.com/signup) account to contribute.
 :::

 You're very welcome to contribute to this wiki.
-To add stuff, click on the "Edit this page" link at the bottom of each page.
-Or just let me know at hi@seneth.me.
+To add stuff, click on 'edit this page' at the bottom of any page, fork the repository and edit the page.
+You can create pull requests with your changes, and they will be reviewed before being merged.

+If you can't seem to proceed with your changes, feel free to reach me out at hi@seneth.me.

 ## Safety and responsibility